 And I have heard that there are even working parents who do it.
 You can also do it even if you have a less than desirable area, or if you cannot really delegate a particular room in your house as your child’s work station.
 Maybe one of the reasons why it took me too long to write this is because I feel like our set up is less than desirable.

-I mean, my daughter has classes in her bedroom but sometimes it can be a mess, too.
+I mean, my daughter has classes in her bedroom but sometimes it can be a mess.
 Nevertheless, she still gets to study.
 I also feel that I am not the “perfect” or the “most inspiring” homeschooling mom.
-But eventually, I thought, despite my shortcomings, I still have something to share, hence this post.
+But, I know that I still have something to share, hence this post.

 Bacolod Homeschoolers Network

-It would also be nice to have a homeschooling support group, which we didn’t have when we started.
-Just recently, I wanted our daughter to be able to celebrate the special events in school and thought of Nutrition Month first.
-While preparing, I thought of inviting some homeschooling families that we know to join us in the activity that I wanted Dindin to experience.
+It is also nice to have a homeschooling support group, which we didn’t have when we started.
+I wanted our daughter to be able to celebrate the special events in school and thought of Nutrition Month.

-We connected through a Facebook group that I started and there are only about 10 members there, some are interested to homeschool while others are already starting the shift.
-So we already had our first outing as a group and we are hoping that we can grow this group so that we can help each other as well as encourage one another in our homeschooling journey.
+We connected through a Facebook group that I started.
+There are only about 10 members there.
+Some are interested to homeschool while others are already starting the shift.
+We already had our first outing and we’re hoping that we can grow this group so we can help each other, too.

 That is how Bacolod Homeschoolers Network was born.